janis-commerce/mongodb/README.md

 - ***async*** `save(model, {item})`
 Insert/update a item into the database.
 Requires a `model [Model]` and `item [Object]`.
-Returns `true/false` if the result was successfully or not.
+Returns `ID` if element was inserted or Unique Index used as filter if it was updated.

 - ***async*** `multiSave(model, [{items}], limit)`
 Insert/update multiple items into the database.